ManaanAnsari/aave-foundry-interactions/README.md

 ### Building the Project

-Run the build command to check if everything is working.
+Run the build command to ensure everything is set up correctly.

 ```bash
 forge build